Palliative Care for people with disabilities

 Palliative Care Victoria and VALID have created new resources to help professionals talk to people living with a disability about palliative care, death and grief.

 You don’t have to navigate those challenging discussions on your own.
-There are health professionals and case workers you can lean on for help and Palliative Care and VALID have developed easy-to-read and easy-to-digest tools and resources available to help people have those difficult conversations.
-Click here
+There are health professionals and case workers you can lean on for help.
+Palliative Care Victoria and VALID have developed easy-to-read and easy-to-digest tools and resources available to help people have those difficult conversations.
+Click here to access these resources.

 Disability Residential Service Palliative Care Guide